yx-yuu/OBLIGE/README.md

 ### Requirements

 - Python 3.10 or newer
-- `matplotlib` for optional plotting utilities
-- Optional: `pytest` if you prefer pytest over the standard `unittest` runner
 - Optional for real-agent ProgramBench runs: Docker, official ProgramBench assets, task images, OpenCode/OpenHands/mini-SWE-agent tooling, and a configured model endpoint